Run37927/saas-landing-page/README.md

 To run this project locally:

 1. Click on the green button top right corner `Use this template`
+2. `git clone` to your local
-2. Install dependencies with `npm install`
+3. Install dependencies with `npm install`
-3. Start the development server with `npm run dev`
+4. Start the development server with `npm run dev`
-4. Open `localhost:3000`
+5. Open `localhost:3000`

 ## Stack